meowwtama/tp/docs/UserGuide.md

       * Resolve this issue by altering the `BOOKTITLE` so it consists at least one non-white-space character.

 1. Error message received: `Multiple values specified for the following single-valued field(s): b/`
-   * Reason one: You attempted to delete/borrow a book with `BOOKTITLE` containing " b/" (e.g. Please b/ careful).
+   * Reason one: You attempted to delete/borrow a book with `BOOKTITLE` containing " b/" (note the white space before "b").
+In this case, `BOOKTITLE` is interpreted to be "Please b/ careful".
-      * Since `b/` is the prefix of `Book`, MyBookshelf restricts removing any books with `BOOKTITLE` containing " b/".
+      * Since `b/` is the prefix of `Book`, MyBookshelf restricts commands with `BOOKTITLE` containing " b/".
       * Resolve this issue by removing "/" in `BOOKTITLE` (e.g. Please b careful) or;
-      * Resolve this issue by adding "." in front of "b/" in `BOOKTITLE` (e.g. Please ./ careful).
+      * Resolve this issue by adding a filler character (e.g. ".") in front of "b/" in `BOOKTITLE` (e.g. Please ./b careful).
    * Reason two: You attempted to delete/borrow multiple books (e.g. delbook b/Book 1 b/Book 2)
       * MyBookshelf restricts deleting/borrowing multiple books in a single command.
       * Resolve this issue by deleting/borrowing the books one by one multiple times.

-1. Error message received: `Book: BOOTITLE is not available in the library.`
+1. Error message received: `Book: BOOKTITLE is not available in the library.`
    * Reason one: You attempted to delete/borrow a book which does not exist in the library.
       * You are not allowed to delete/borrow a non-existing book.
-   * Reason two: You attempted to delete/borrow a book, but you misspelt the `BOOTITLE`.
+   * Reason two: You attempted to delete/borrow a book, but you mis-spelt the `BOOKTITLE`.
       * Please check the spelling of `BOOKTITLE` of the book you want to delete/borrow and performs the command with correct `BOOKTITLE`.
-   * Reason three: You attempted to delete/borrow a book which its `BOOKTITLE` does not match any of the `BOOTITLE` in the library.
+   * Reason three: You attempted to delete/borrow a book which its `BOOKTITLE` does not match any of the `BOOKTITLE` in the library.
-      * Please check the validity of `BOOKTITLE` of the book you want to delete/borrow and performs the command with correct `BOOKTITLE`.
+      * Please check if the book with the title `BOOKTITLE` exists in the library.

 ### Unable to add/edit tags
 1. Error message received: `Tags names should be alphanumeric.`